Does Patterson-UTI Energy (PTEN) Pay a Dividend? (2026)

 Yes.
 PTEN pays a quarterly dividend, raised 25% to $0.10 per share for 2026 (about $0.40 annualized), which translated to a yield near 4.3% as of April 2026.
 It also commits to returning at least 50% of adjusted free cash flow to shareholders.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with PTEN's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with PTEN's investor relations page or your broker before acting on them.